 Raccoons and possums, with their inquisitive natures and nocturnal habits, often find their way into our backyards and neighborhoods.
 While encountering these wildlife neighbors can be intriguing, it's vital to distinguish between Raccoon Poop vs. Possum Poop for various reasons, including your safety, understanding their presence, and protecting your property.

 At Critter Stop, we have prepared this guide to help you identify what kind of animal is visiting your property.
-Check this out and if you have any doubts, let us know and our seasoned team will be there to help you!
+Check it out, and if you have any doubts, let us know.
+Our seasoned team will be there to help you offer the best opossum removal Dallas has to offer!

 Raccoon Poop: Imagine a cylindrical scat, about 3 to 5 inches long, with slightly rounded ends.
 It may appear to taper a bit at both ends, resembling small, dark, tubular segments.